 Seth Custer is an active composer, performer, clinician, and adjudicator, and his music is heard across the United States.
 He is an Associate Professor in the Department of Music Theory, Composition, and Technology at Bob Jones University in Greenville, SC, where he has taught since 2009.
 He received his Ph.D. from the University of Iowa in 2009, and regularly receives commissions to compose works for a variety of ensembles, recently including brass sextet, oboe/piano, saxophone quartet, youth orchestra, and flute choir.
 Custer currently serves as general director of the NFMC Junior Composer’s Institute, held annually in Minneapolis, MN on the campus of the University of Minnesota.

 Liesel Muzzi grew up in a very talented musical home.
 Her father was a professor of String Pedagogy at the University of Michigan until his retirement a few years ago.
 Her mother taught music at various schools and grade levels for thirty years.
-As the saying goes, the fruit does not fall far from the tree.
-In the last 15 years Mrs. Muzzi and her husband have trained 6 of their 7 children in piano and string instruments so that they can use their music for the Lord.
+In the last 15 years Mrs. Muzzi and her husband have trained their 7 children in piano and string instruments so that they can use their music for the Lord.
 Her creative and fun teaching methods engage the students and foster an environment for learning.

 Rebekah Muzzi - Administrative Assistant